 Raising Awareness About Tax Refund Theft

 Tax identity theft happens when someone uses your Social Security number to claim your tax refund.
-OVC is helping the Federal Trade Commission (FTC) commemorate Tax Identity Theft Awareness Week from January 30–February 3, 2017.

-Visit the FTC website for promotional materials and to learn more about protecting your identity.
-Participate in OVC's free online training, Identity Theft Victim Assistance Online Training: Supporting Victims' Financial and Emotional Recovery.
+You may also participate in OVC's free online training, Identity Theft Victim Assistance Online Training: Supporting Victims' Financial and Emotional Recovery.

 For additional information, visit our Fraud and Identity Theft page and the Taxpayer Guide to Identity Theft section of the Internal Revenue Service website.